Bradlees: Bankruptcy and closure

 The first major Bradlees store closings came in 1988, when it exited the Southern United States.
 Bradlees remained profitable into the early 1990s.
-In 1992, a year after its parent company becoming public once again, Stop & Shop Inc. sold Bradlees to an investment group, and the chain continued as a separate company.
+In 1992, a year after its parent company becoming public once again, Stop & Shop Inc. sold Bradlees to an investment group and the chain continued as a separate company.
 By 1994, the company was unprofitable after attempting to open several new stores in New Jersey and New York.
-After losing money for 2 years, Bradlees had filed for Chapter 11 bankruptcy in June 1995, and closed down some underperforming stores, (including its only two stores in Rhode Island) in 1996.
-Some of these were turned into Ames stores.
+After losing money for 2 years, Bradlees filed for Chapter 11 bankruptcy in June 1995 and closed down some underperforming stores, (including its only two stores in Rhode Island) in 1996; some of these were turned into Ames stores.

 James Zamberlan, previously senior vice president of Lazarus Department Stores, was appointed as executive vice president of Bradlees on August 25, 1995.
 Sales for the first nine months of 1996 were $1.156 billion (~$2.35 by June 2025); losses continued for $159 million.
 The company successfully emerged from bankruptcy in February 1999 after making a decent profit through 1998 and early 1999.
 Bradlees also took advantage of the liquidation and closure of competitor Caldor shortly after its emergence from bankruptcy, and purchased several of its former stores.

-The fortunes of Bradlees took a turn for the worse in 2000, and on December 26, 2000, the company announced a filing for Chapter 7 bankruptcy protection, and said that Bradlees would begin liquidation sales as soon as possible, ending business.
+The fortunes of Bradlees took a turn for the worse in 2000, and on December 26, 2000, the company announced a filing for Chapter 7 bankruptcy protection, and said that Bradlees would begin liquidation sales as soon as possible, ending business operations.
 Executives of Bradlees said it filed for bankruptcy protection because of a general economic downturn, including rising interest rates and higher gas and heating-oil prices that had left customers with less disposable income.
 The executives also said new competition, unseasonable weather in the first half of 2000, and the tightening of trade credit contributed to its inability to operate profitably.